Hey, there! Log in / Register

 Correia didn't particularly care about the Canadiens, but got the tattoo because the C could stand for "Cameron."

-A federal judge yesterday sentenced Eric "Bubba" Correia, 26, to 15 years in prison for his role in the Cameron Street Gang, which, when not posting YouTube rap videos exulting in the deaths of rival gang members, tried to orchestrate the murder of one of those archenemies himself - only to have the victim saved by surgeons at Boston Medical Center.
+A federal judge yesterday sentenced Eric "Bubba" Correia, 26, to 15 years in prison for his role in the Cameron Street Gang, who, when not posting YouTube rap videos exulting in the deaths of rival gang members, tried to orchestrate the murder of one of those archenemies himself - only to have the victim saved by surgeons at Boston Medical Center.

 Correia pleaded guilty in April to a RICO violation and distribution of marijuana, according to the US Attorney's office in Boston, which adds the RICO plea covers a range of crimes and threats of violence, many against the rival NOB/Wendover Gang and including armed robberies.
 He's the latest Cameron Street member to be sentenced following a federal roundup in 2022.